Katie Piper: Television and radio

-Katie: My Beautiful Face

 Although Piper had the right to remain anonymous because of the sexual assault, she chose to waive her anonymity, in an attempt to increase public awareness of the situation for burn victims, and also the treatment they go through.
 Piper also took part in a documentary about her experience, Katie: My Beautiful Face, which was aired by Channel 4 on 29 October 2009, and, according to figures from Attentional, gained over 3.3 million viewers.
 The programme has been rebroadcast several times and in a number of territories.

-Alternative Christmas Message

-On 25 December 2009, Piper read the Alternative Christmas Message on Channel 4.
+In 2009, Piper read the Alternative Christmas Message on Channel 4.
 The message was about Piper's own experiences, family and not judging people by their appearance.
 Piper also featured in one of the two Alternative Christmas Messages in 2011 with the theme "Just Be Yourself".

-20/20

-On 8 January 2010, the ABC (US)'s news-magazine television series 20/20 featured Piper as its primary subject.
+In 2010, the ABC (US)'s news-magazine television series 20/20 featured Piper as its primary subject.
 The programme consisted of an interview conducted by Elizabeth Vargas, and footage of Piper at home, including material which had appeared in Katie: My Beautiful Face.

-Katie: My Beautiful Friends

 Piper worked again with Mentorn Media, producer of Katie: My Beautiful Face, in a series titled Katie: My Beautiful Friends.
 In this, she met people who were disfigured, disabled or physically altered as a result of illness, injury, assault, accident or surgery.
 The films also chronicled the development and growth of the Katie Piper Foundation and began its four-part run on 22 March 2011.
 Items of supporting information and relevant associated content relating to the programme were placed on the Channel 4 website in tandem with the programme's broadcast.
 The series was broadcast in the US on the OWN channel from 16 August 2011.